Kai-46/VisSatToolSet/readme.md

     python3 skew_correct.py --data_dir {path to the data we provide}
 ```

-You will see the skew-corrected images along with camera parameters inside {data_dir}/skew_correct/.
+You will see the skew-corrected images and camera parameters without skew inside {data_dir}/skew_correct/.

 ---
 Note that for perspective cameras with non-zero skew, the camera parameters are listed as: